tamilzh2018/kode-kloud-test/AWS.md

 **Q3: Create GP3 Volume**

 > *A developer needs a high-performance volume for database storage.
 Create a GP3 volume with 200 GiB and 3000 IOPS in a specific AZ.
 How do you proceed?*
+Create a volume with the following requirements:

+Name of the volume should be devops-volume.

+Volume type must be gp3.

+Volume size must be 2 GiB.
-**Q4: Create Subnet**
+Create a GP3 volume with 2 GiB named as devops-volume **Q4: Create Subnet**

 > *You are setting up a 3-tier architecture.
 As part of this, you need to create a subnet in a given VPC with CIDR `10.0.1.0/24`.
 How would you do this and why might you choose a specific AZ?*